BIRTH ANNOUNCEMENTS:

 1916 Bob Unglaub

 Had an interesting enough career as a player and manager of some note.
 I first met him when he managed for Minneapolis in the Northern League in 1914 while writing about Rube Waddell.
-My memory of him was that he was a bit, well, willing to argue a bit with people – especially over money.
+My memory of him was that he was a bit, well, willing to argue with people – especially over money.
 Will have to write his biography and see if my memory is right.

 Unglaub returned to his hometown of Baltimore in 1916 following a season in Fargo and took a job as a machinist in local railroad yards.
 On November 28, he was crushed while working on a locomotive, breaking ribs and lacerating a kidney.
 Doctors removed the damaged kidney, but they were unable to save him.
 Unglaub died the next day…